 Welcome to the Rye Museum website!
 There is lots to explore.
 Click on a slideshow photo or the photos in the other boxes to see the whole article.
 (Be sure to note what has been happening at East Street for example.)
 Click on a topic at right for a choice of articles in that category.
 For other tips on using the site click here.
-For current news keep scrolling down.
-Click on Medieval Conference above or at right for updates on this major event on 18th October.
+For other current news keep scrolling down.
+Click on MEDIEVAL CONFERENCE above for updates on this major event on 18th October.
 Coming: a summary of the report on achievements of the past year as presented at our recent AGM.

 While we await the Go-Ahead for our plans for development at the Ypres Tower so that we can have everything on one site, we urge you to revisit it as it has been transformed during the past year and the feedback from visitors is glowing!
 In the main tower there’s the wonderful new Virtual Tour and the skeleton of John Breads in the very cell where he awaited his fate.
 Kids love it! and John Ryan’s book Murder in the Churchyard is on sale at the Tower.
 And in the newly opened Women’s Tower with its Audio-Visual display you can learn about life as a woman prisoner nearly two centuries ago.
 You can find out more about these attractions elsewhere on this site.

 There are LOTS of other additions and improvements at the Tower: new furniture and display panels, smartened-up exhibits, better lighting, a new model of the changing shoreline . . . .